And what will they be doing?

-Once this stage is complete, the Transition Companion will synthesise and analyse the feedback received before producing recommendations for the future development of the Local Ministry Area.
+Once this stage is complete, the Transition Companions will synthesise and analyse the feedback received before producing recommendations for the future development of the Local Ministry Area.

-1. To coordinate meetings and encourage conversations with key stakeholders and groups within the LMA
+1. Coordinate meetings and encourage conversations with key stakeholders and groups within the LMA

-2. To prepare and provide appropriate stimulus materials for these meetings so that the outcomes are achieved
+2. Prepare and provide appropriate stimulus materials for these meetings so that the outcomes are achieved

-3. To facilitate these meetings in a way that allows people to articulate their hopes, concerns and fears with regard to 2020 Vision
+3. Facilitate these meetings in a way that allows people to articulate their hopes, concerns and fears with regard to 2020 Vision

-4. To define and agree measurable outcomes for these meetings with local Church in Wales leadership.
+4. Define and agree measurable outcomes for these meetings with local Church in Wales leadership.

-5. To produce a written report that summarises the content and spirit of these meetings and provides coherent recommendations for future development of the LMA.
+5. Produce a written report that summarises the content and spirit of these meetings and provides coherent recommendations for future development of the LMA.

 Key Working Relationships